mattlinares/mattlinares.github.io/_posts/2014-04-12-how-to-encrypt-email.md

 The marvellous world of encryption
 -----------------------------------

 If you have nobody to practice encryption with, find a penpal at [cryptopals.org](http://www.cryptopals.org).
+The more of us do, the closer we'll be to a world of real, online privacy.

 There are other basic but important concepts and tools to learn about this process, like the fact that you can use it to sign messages so people can prove that you sent the message.
 For simplicity, this guide ends here.